Thandoduma/Thandoduma/README.md

 About Me

 I'm a tech enthusiast passionate about creating user-centered applications.
-My interests include product design, cybersecurity, and programming.
+My interests include cybersecurity, data and cloud computing.

 With a background in Industrial Psychology and hands-on experience as a Systems Development Learner at Engen, I'm focused on building secure, user-friendly applications.
-I'm currently part of the ALX Backend Web Development program, and I also enjoy documenting my journey and what I learn through writing.
+I'm currently part of the ALX cybersecurity program, and I also enjoy documenting my journey and what I learn through writing.

 🌱 Currently learning: Cybersecurity (SOC Analysis, threat intelligence & Threat Detection), Backend Development (APIs, Databases), artificial intelligence and Cloud Fundamentals